 Ellie's plan for Herefordshire

-Ellie has spoken with thousands of voters in North Herefordshire and has found their concerns share a lot of common ground.
+Ellie has spoken with thousands of constituents in North Herefordshire and has found their concerns share a lot of common ground.
 You have told Ellie about:

 You’ve also been keen to tell Ellie about the pride you feel in Herefordshire’s strong communities and beautiful countryside.
 All these conversations have shaped Ellie’s plan for North Herefordshire.